JuliaReach/ARCH2020_NLN_RE/README.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     PORTS               NAMES
 1f661e604079        juliareach          "bash"              15 minutes ago      Exited (0) 2 minutes ago                       upbeat_ride
 ```

+## About this RE

+This repeatability evaluation package relies on Julia's package manager, `Pkg`, to create an environment that can be used to exactly use the same package versions in different machines.
+For further instructions on creating this RE, see [this wiki](https://github.com/JuliaReach/ARCH2020_NLN_RE/wiki/Instructions-for-creating-this-RE).